-The percentage of laboratory tests positive for influenza remains at exceptionally low levels, despite elevated levels of testing.
-In week 49, 16,396 tests for influenza were performed at reporting laboratories, which is 2.6 times the average for this week over the past six seasons (Figure 3a).
-The percentage of tests positive for influenza in week 49 was 0.04%, compared to 13.0% during the past six seasons (Figure 3b).
+Overall, the percentage of laboratory tests positive for influenza remains at exceptionally low levels, despite continued testing at levels similar to previous seasons.
+In week 04, 14,773 tests for influenza were performed at reporting laboratories.
+Testing during this period was higher than average compared to the past six seasons (Figure 3a).
+The percentage of tests positive for influenza in week 04 was 0.0%, compared to 24.0% during the past six seasons (Figure 3b).

 In Canada, at the national level, the influenza season typically starts around week 47 (mid-November) and is defined when at least 5% of influenza tests are positive and a minimum of 15 positive tests are observed nationally.
 Over the past 6 seasons, the influenza season has begun as early as week 43 (mid-October) and as late as week 1 (early January).
+As of week 04, influenza activity has remained below the threshold required to declare the start of the 2020-2021 influenza season.